CosmicBridge/server/README.md

 * These transactions will be posted/validated by the cosmos distributed network, bundled, and paid out at the end of each week interval.
 * Users save transaction fees by bundling up transactions on the bitcoin network.

+### Potential Uses

+Cosmic Bridge can be used for any application that requires cheap, fast and auditable settlement of Bitcoin transactions, assuming periodical on-Bitcoin-chain settlement is acceptable.
+Payment Zones can be free for anyone to join, or limited to certain parties.
+Some potential applications:

+* Bitcoin micropayments
+* Dark pools of BTC liquidity between exchanges or large traders
+* A merchant network supporting free bitcoin payments for participating merchants

 ### Setup: